Islander: A Journey Around Our Archipelago

 By his side during these journeys — taking him everywhere from the well-chronicled St Kilda to the unsung Ray Island in Essex — is the shade of the man on whom Lawrence’s character was based, the writer Edward Montague Compton Mackenzie — Monty, as Barkham settles early to calling him.
 Besides being the author of the comic novel Whisky Galore, about islanders salvaging thousands of bottles from a shipwreck, and numerous other works that Barkham finds “a cure for insomnia”, Mackenzie was besotted with islands.
 Having lived on Capri, Aegean islands and a South Seas atoll, he leased two Channel Islands before moving on to the Hebrides, first as owner of the Shiants, then as a resident of Barra.

-Hovering in the background of Barkham’s book is a recent development in which the people of a small island that has long been a member of a grand continental club voted to leave it.
+Hovering in the background of Barkham’s book is a recent development in which the people of an island that has long been a member of a grand continental club voted to leave it.
 That development is mentioned only obliquely: “When the mainland or mainstream is in crisis, people look to the periphery for escape or inspiration.
 Many of us are looking there right now.”
 The book, then, is partly an account of islands as they were seen by Monty, partly one of islands as they appear to Barkham and partly an inquiry into what islands and their inhabitants might be able to teach mainlanders.